Jeunese/jeunese.github.io/docs/style-guide.md

 - [Be human](/voice-and-tone?id=be-human) (conversational, personal, positive, and inclusive)
 - [Be useful](/voice-and-tone?id=be-useful) (professional, user-centric, and action-focused)

-To achieve these characteristics, your writing style the needs to follow some more granular principles and guidelines.
+To achieve these characteristics, your writing style needs to follow some more granular principles and guidelines.

 ## Lean writing principles